 Does Medicare Plan G cover prescriptions?

 No, it does not.
-In order to get your prescriptions covered, you would need to look into a Part D prescription drug plan.
-Also Medicare Advantage (aka Part C) also sometimes covers prescriptions but not automatically — you’d need to discuss that with the company providing coverage.
+You must look into a Part D prescription drug plan to get your prescriptions covered.
+Also, Medicare Advantage (aka Part C) sometimes covers prescriptions but not automatically — you’d need to discuss that with the company providing coverage.

-If you want to pay more now to know you pay less later, Plan F or Plan G could be the most sensible option for you.
+If you want to pay more now to know you pay less later, Plan F or Plan G could be your most sensible option.
 Those that want to pay lower premiums in exchange for more out-of-pocket costs could be comfortable with a Plan N.

 But if you’re struggling to choose your best policy, work with a Medicare expert.
 Our insurance agents can ask you a few questions to help you determine the most suitable option for you.